BBL (Brazilian Butt Lift)

-We often break BBL down into two parts, the first part is fat harvest or liposuction and the second part is the fat transfer to the gluteal area.
-The results of the liposuction portion of the BBL can be long lasting but they are dependent on a patient’s ability to maintain a stable weight and healthy lifestyle.
+We often break BBL down into two parts; the first part being fat harvest or liposuction, and the second part being the fat transfer to the gluteal area.
+The results of the liposuction portion of the BBL can be long lasting, but they are dependent on a patient’s ability to maintain a stable weight and healthy lifestyle.

-Conversely with the fat transfer portion it is common that only 50-75% of the fat injected is retained at your 6 month follow up (dependent on your individual presentation).
-Regardless this is something worthwhile to mention or ask your surgeon.
+Conversely, with the fat transfer portion it is common that 50-75% of the fat injected is retained at your six month follow up (dependent on your individual presentation).
+Regardless this is something worthwhile to mention or ask your surgeon about.

 What are the risks of a BBL?